 We identified that tau pathogenesis and progression compromises nascent protein synthesis via two distinct pathways: by altering ribosomal function and inducing the PERK pathway of the unfolded protein response.
-In addition, support from the DoD and the VA contribute to our work in TBI.
-Finally, we worked with GlaxoSmithKline to validate novel compounds that improve RNA translation in models of tauopathy.
-Together, their support is bringing us closer to understanding the mechanisms of tau-mediated neurotoxic events stemming from translational dysfunction.
-Ultimately, this work can aid in the identification of therapeutic targets for more than 30 million people currently suffering from tauopathies world-wide.
+Our work in head injuries identified novel functional MRI and molecular biomarkers of TBI severity.
+Finally, are validating novel compounds that improve RNA translation in models of tauopathy.
+This work brings us closer to understanding the mechanisms of tau-mediated neurotoxic events stemming from translational dysfunction.
+Ultimately, these results can aid in the identification of therapeutic targets for more than 30 million people currently suffering from tauopathies world-wide.